Why We Love These Gender Neutral Baby Colours

 There are two colours most commonly associated with the sex of a baby.
-Let us guess — before we even went into specifics, those two shades immediately popped into the front of your mind.
+Let us guess — before we even went into specifics, this same duo of shades immediately popped into the front of your mind.

 Pink and blue — are we right?

-From gender reveals to aisles at your local kids’ retailer, we’re guessing you’ve seen an overflow of these two stereotypical baby colours.
-In fact, you may have found yourself questioning “Why is it pink for a girl and blue for a boy?”
+From gender reveals to aisles at your local superstore, we’re guessing you’ve seen an overflow of these two stereotypical shades.
+You may have even found yourself wondering “Why is it pink for a girl and blue for a boy?”

-The history behind it is a bit more complicated than that; it dates back over a century.
-It’s less about boy colours vs girl colours — in fact, the concept of colour as a signifier of gender was only introduced in the 20th century.
+The history behind it is a bit more complicated; dating back over a century.
+It’s less about boy colours vs girl colours — the concept of colour as a signifier of gender was only introduced in the 20th century.
 But we’re getting ahead of ourselves.

 For centuries, most parents would dress their children in white.
-Cue horrified gasps from any parents reading this article, and an immediate search for Napisan.
 According to Britannica, white clothing was popular as it could be easily bleached; it was a matter of practicality.

 Then, come the mid-19th century, pastels arrived as colours for babies — including pink and blue, but not exclusively.
-Fast forward to 1918, and the concept of blue and pink as a signifier of a child’s sex was born (excuse the pun).
-Except, in a surprising twist — and subversive one, looking at it over 100 years later — pink was for boys and blue for girls.
+Fast forward to 1918, and the concept of blue and pink as a signifier of a child’s sex was born.
+Back then, however, pink was for boys and blue for girls.

 Why?
-According to the Smithsonian Magazine, quoting a trade publication from the time, “The reason is that pink, being a more decided and stronger colour, is more suitable for the boy, while blue, which is more delicate and dainty, is prettier for the girl.”
-Retailers in the United States jumped on board, advising parents to dress their boys in the pink — all throughout the 1920s.
+According to a trade publication from the time, “Pink, being a more decided and stronger colour, is more suitable for the boy, while blue, which is more delicate and dainty, is prettier for the girl.”